livechat/chat-widget-adapters/CONTRIBUTING.md

 ## Development Workflow

-- Install the dependecies using `npm install`.
+- Install the dependecies using `yarn`.
 This will also bootstrap a monorepo installing dependencies inside each package and linking them together.

-- Build the libraries using `npm run build` at the top level or inside single package.
+- Build the libraries using `yarn build` at the top level or inside single package.

-- Start watch mode for all of the adapters packages running `npm start packages`.
+- Start watch mode for all of the adapters packages running `yarn start packages`.

-- Start the example apps showcasing the usage of components for each framework using `npm start examples`.
+- Start the example apps showcasing the usage of components for each framework using `yarn start examples`.

-- Start watch mode for the given adapter with its example app running `npm start vue/react/angular`.
+- Start watch mode for the given adapter with its example app running `yarn start vue/react/angular`.

 ## Versioning

 This project uses [lerna](https://lerna.js.org/) to manage versions and publishing.
 It uses locked [semantic versioning](https://semver.org/) so each package has the same version at the time.
 You don't need and shouldn't manullay update touched packages versions.
 Changes will be published as soon as the next release will be rolled out.
-In order to properly update all packages to a new version checkout to `master` branch and run `npx lerna version`.
+In order to properly update all packages to a new version checkout to `master` branch and run `yarn lerna version`.
 It will ask about update type and if accepted update all packages and push tagged commit with changes in `package*.json` files.

 ## Comitting